 Experts recommend only adding a Maltipoo to your family if your children are over the age of 6.
 Generally, by that age, children have learned that animals have feelings too and to be more careful with them.

-Bottom line: discourage visitors, especially children, from carrying your Maltipoo for it is very easy for your dog to suffer a fracture if dropped from even a small height.
+Bottom line: discourage visitors, especially children, from carrying your Maltipoo.
+It is very easy for your dog to suffer a fracture if dropped from even a small height.

 Depending on the individual dog, he can be more confident or standoffish.
 He can also be curious and outgoing.

-When you get home, he will channel this energy into destructive behavior, like chewing things he shouldn’t.
-Therefore, if you have the type of schedule that keeps you away from home for hours at a time, then you two won’t be a good fit.
+Therefore, if you have the kind of schedule that keeps you away from home for hours at a time, then you two won’t be a good fit.

 As he is a small dog with a relatively satisfied temperament, Maltipoo dogs do not need much in the way of exercise.